MattiaPrimavera/AL5/README.md

 This project is a modified version of the Ruzzle videogame where you have to find the most of the words hidden inside the grid you can, and in a limited lapse of time.

 In this implementation the grid has exagonal shape and cases can contain walls ('#' character), which cannot be used in the sequence of letters to form a "discovered word", and jolly characters ('*'), which can be used as no matter the letter we need.

-Starting the game with

-	./start.sh

-will make the single player mode start: you'll face the grid and have to choose how many seconds you want the challenge to last.

-Multiplayer local game is accessible by executing the following commands:

-	./start.sh -server tcpServerPort
-	./start.sh -client serverAddress tcpPort

 ## Algorithms